-Holmes came onto the scene in 2004 after founding Theranos, a tech company who promised to “democratise healthcare” by collecting data from blood droplets instead of larger vials; she insisted she had the technology and know-how to determine thousands of illnesses by using only a single drop of blood (she had a fear of needles herself).
+Holmes Theranos in 2004, a tech company who promised to “democratise healthcare” by collecting data from blood droplets instead of larger vials; she insisted she had the technology and know-how to determine thousands of illnesses by using only a single drop of blood (she had a fear of needles herself).

 Essentially, the confident and charismatic Holmes built what was a billion-dollar company based on a fear of needles, a pack of lies and ambition that saw her blind to anything else but continuing her web of intricate deceit.
 Or, the ‘fake-it-till-you-make-it’ way of thinking.

-Similar to McFarland, she doctored documents claiming Theranos had annual sales of $100 million, when sales were just $100,000 and the SEC complaint also says that the investors got binders of printed information that included reports that appeared to be written by pharmaceutical companies that had worked with Theranos, but were actually written by Theranos themselves.
+Similar to McFarland, she doctored documents claiming Theranos had annual sales of $100 million, when sales were just $100,000 and the SEC complaint also says that the investors got binders of printed information that included reports that appeared to be written by pharmaceutical companies that had worked with Theranos, but were actually written internally.

 This is to be determined.
-She reached an initial plea deal admitting to the fraud which said that she must also return millions of shares (reportedly over $750 million) to the privately held company, pay a $500,000 fine and she cannot serve as an officer or director of a public company for 10 years.
-She and the company did not admit the allegations of widespread fraud and the U.S attorney case is still ongoing.
-It is now due to take place in October (pushed out from August thanks to Covid-19).
+In a separate suit, Holmes agreed on a plea deal to a number of charges, admitting to the fraud which said that she must also return millions of shares (reportedly over $750 million) to the privately held company, pay a $500,000 fine and she cannot serve as an officer or director of a public company for 10 years.
+She and the company did not admit the allegations of widespread fraud.